How to celebrate Neighbour Day

 Register your event

 We encourage everyone organising a Neighbour Day event, or those who are planning on doing some neighbourly action, to register.
 By registering you are putting up your hand to show that you and your neighbours want to create something; connected, healthy, and resilient neighbourhoods.
-The NEW online registration form has been simplified and takes about 30 seconds to complete.
+The online registration form takes about 30 seconds to complete.

 By registering, you: